mastodon/documentation/content/en/admin/optional/object-storage-proxy.md

 - Bandwidth is usually metered and very expensive
 - URLs will be broken if you decide to switch providers later

-You can instead serve the files from your own domain, caching them in the process.
-Access patterns on Mastodon are such that **new files are usually accessed simultaneously by a lot of clients** as new posts stream in through the streaming API or as they get distributed through federation; older content is accessed comparatively rarely.
-For that reason, caching alone would not reduce the bandwidth consumed by your proxy from the actual object storage.
-To mitigate this, we can use a **cache lock** mechanism that ensures that only one proxy request is made at the same time.
+You can choose to serve the files from your own domain, incorporating caching in the process.
+In Mastodon, access patterns show that new files are often simultaneously accessed by many clients as they appear in new posts via the streaming API or are shared through federation; in contrast, older content is accessed less frequently.
+Therefore, relying solely on caching won't significantly reduce the bandwidth usage of your proxy from the actual object storage.
+To address this, we can implement a cache lock mechanism, which ensures that only one proxy request is made at a time.

 Here is an example nginx configuration that accomplishes this: